mmmineo/CYBER440-FinalProject/StatusReport1.md

   - Ends: **Mar 3, 2020 13:02:13.407194000 EST**

 ### Forensic Image Analysis
-1. How many different systems do you have forensic images for? **8**
+1. How many different systems do you have forensic images for? **8** _Although a few folders have multiple images in them_
 2. Verify the hashes provided, or provide a hash of the image you received **See table**
 3. What are those systems used for? **See table**
 4. What user accounts exist on each system? **See table**